StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/JSON.md

 > The parse_json function can interpret STRING data as JSON data.
 The json_object function can construct a JSON object or convert an existing table to a JSON file.
 For more information, see [parse_json](../../sql-functions/json-functions/json-constructor-functions/parse_json.md) and [json_object](../../sql-functions/json-functions/json-constructor-functions/json_object.md).

-- Method 2: Use Stream Load to import a JSON file and store the file as JSON data.
-For more information, see [Load JSON data](../../../loading/StreamLoad.md).
+- Method 2: Use Stream Load to load a JSON file and store the file as JSON data.
+For more information, see [Load JSON data](../../../loading/StreamLoad.md#load-json-data).

-  - If you want to import the specified values of a JSON object in a JSON file and store the values as JSON data, set `jsonpaths` to `$.a`, in which `a` specifies a key.
+  - If you want to load a root JSON object, set `jsonpaths` to `$`.

-  - If you want to import a JSON object from a JSON file and store the JSON object as JSON data, set `jsonpaths` to `$`.
+  - If you want to load specific values of a JSON object, set `jsonpaths` to `$.a`, in which `a` specifies a key.
+For more information about JSON path expressions supported in StarRocks, see [JSON path](../../sql-functions/json-functions/overview-of-json-functions-and-operators.md#json-path-expressions).

-- Method 3: Use Broker Load to import a Parquet file and store the file as JSON data.
+- Method 3: Use Broker Load to load a Parquet file and store the file as JSON data.
 For more information, see [Broker Load](../../../loading/BrokerLoad.md).

-StarRocks supports the following data type conversions at Parquet file import.
+StarRocks supports the following data type conversions at Parquet file loading.

 | Data type of Parquet file                                    | JSON data type |
 | ------------------------------------------------------------ | -------------- |